Kennymctigue/Project-2018/README.md

 The Iris dataset is famous and is used as a standard testing tool for new data analysis techniques.

 ## Using Python to analyse the Iris Flower dataset
+[Python](https://www.python.org/) is a high level computer programming language that is used in project for analysing the data within the Iris Flower Dataset.
+I first started by importing [Numpy](http://www.numpy.org/) which is a package for scientific computing with Python.
+There are a number of commands within Numpy that allow for the analyising of array of data such as the Iris Flower dataset.
+Utilising these commands as shown in the Irisdata.py file in the repository I was able to establish the maximum, minimum and mean values for each of the Iris flower classes in the set aswell as the overall figures.

+The results of these analytics were as follows: